varunkumardev/amitmerchant1990.github.io/_posts/2020-06-04-nullsafe-operator-php.md

 }
 ```

-The code checks for the `null` check for each property before going onto the [next chain](/method-chaining-php-nutshell/) of the property/method.
-It do so by storing the intermediate values in the buffer properties in each condition and go on for the `null` check.
+The code looks for the `null` check for each property before going onto the [next chain](/method-chaining-php-nutshell/) of the property/method.
+It do so by storing the intermediate values in the buffer properties in each condition and go on for the `null` check on the next property in the chain.

-This is quite a hassle right now as you can see.
-This can be improved if [this RFC](https://wiki.php.net/rfc/nullsafe_operator) gets approved.
+This is quite a hassle right now as you can observe.
+This scenario can be improved if [this RFC](https://wiki.php.net/rfc/nullsafe_operator) gets approved.

 ## The nullsafe operator